Leaked Facebook memo questions cost of growth

-San Francisco (AFP) - Facebook troubles worsened late Thursday with the leak of a two-year-old memo from a high-ranking executive hinting that the social network was determined to grow despite risks to users.
+San Francisco (AFP) - Facebook's troubles worsened late Thursday with the leak of a two-year-old memo from a high-ranking executive hinting that the social network was determined to grow despite risks to users.

-The 2016 memo published by news website Buzzfeed was written by veteran Facebook executive Andrew Bozworth, considered part of chief executive Mark Zuckerberg's inner circle.
+The 2016 memo published by news website Buzzfeed was written by veteran Facebook executive Andrew "Boz" Bosworth, considered part of chief executive Mark Zuckerberg's inner circle.

 "The ugly truth is that we believe in connecting people so deeply that anything that allows us to connect more people more often is 'de facto' good," the memo read.